bfanselow/Python-Tutorials/ClassProperties/README.md

   * **NO**: we can (and should) make it a private attribute to keep things as simple as possible.
   * **YES**: we should make it accessible as a public attribute.

+    Does the attribute have contraints or conditions on its value?
-    We will define it as a private attribute with the corresponding property, if and only if there are value contraints such that we have to perform checks or transformation of the data.
+      - **YES**: define it as a private attribute with the corresponding property
+      - **NO**: use a regular public attribute.